 - Lowered future earning potential.
 If your ability to work has been reduced, you could recover the loss of your future predicted income had the injury not occured.

 - Missed wages or salary.
-If you had to take unpaid or underpaid time off work while you recovered, you could claim back the lost wages.
+If you had to take unpaid or underpaid time off work while you recovered, you could claim back the loss of earnings.

 - Travel expenses.
 If you had to travel to and from doctors’ appointments or to a solicitor’s office because of the injuries, you could claim the cost of transport.